As a rebel, it’s surprisingly easy (and common) to miss the point of being a rebel entirely.

 For example, you may be subconsciously trying to remove all the things from the world that made you feel bad as a kid (I know in my case it started with that).
 But perhaps when you get rid of that selfish perspective, you can still conclude that rebelling against those things would also make the world a better place for everyone else.

-In any case, now that you’ve found the opposite of your cause, you can easily find your true cause by simply looking for the opposite of the opposite (duh).
+In any case, now that you’ve found the opposite of your cause, you can easily find your true cause by simply looking for the positive situation you want to create underneath it.

-When you’ve discovered the positive ideals you stand for, you can focus all your attention & energy on that cause and making a positive change.
+When you’ve discovered the positive ideals you stand for, you can focus all your attention & energy on making a positive change instead of just destroying what exists.

 How Will You Create Change?